volkamerlab/KinFragLib/data/combinatorial_library/README.md

 - `chembl_exact.json`: Ligands with exact matches in ChEMBL
 - `chembl_most_similar.json`: Most similar ligand in ChEMBL for each recombined ligand
 - `chembl_highly_similar.json`: Most similar ligand in ChEMBL for each recombined ligand with similarity greater than 0.9.
+- `custom_enamine_search_sampled.csv`: Most similar molecule from Enamine REAL Space for each molecule in the CustomKinFragLib combinatorial library.
+- `reference_enamine_search_sampled.csv`: Most similar molecule from Enamine REAL Space for each molecule in the rejected fragments combinatorial library.